newt196/Repairs-and-wins/MAingear3070 ti/README.md

 (fixed) a general intel wifi card has been installed with proper drivers.

+(PENDING) A good clean and wipe down woulddnt hurt

 Just need a new laptop charger and new screws and we should be good here.